vadimcn/codelldb/MANUAL.md

 - **Windows**: `$LLDB_INSTALL_ROOT/bin/liblldb.dll`.

 ## LLDB Server
-LLDB always employs the client-server architecture, even for local debugging (except on Windows).
+LLDB always employs a client-server architecture, even for local debugging (except on Windows).
 [LLDB Server](https://lldb.llvm.org/man/lldb-server.html) is the binary that runs and monitors the debugged program in response to requests of the main debugger.

-In most cases LLDB can locate the server binary automatically, however, sometimes this fails and you may see errors similar to this: "Unable to locate lldb-server-\<version\>".
+In most cases LLDB can locate the server binary automatically; however, sometimes this fails and you may see errors similar to this: "Unable to locate lldb-server-\<version\>".
 In such cases you may override the default search logic via the **lldb.server** setting.